joachim-n/git-house-guidelines/README.md

 There are two possibilities:

 - The most recent commit is an update or the initial import, in which case everything is fine and you can go ahead and make the new update.
-- There are patch commits before the latest update commit or the initial import.
+- There are patch commits which are more recent than the latest update commit or the initial import.

 In the second case, you will need to take the following steps:

-1. Check all the issues for the patches to see whether they are included in the new release.
-Make a list of the commits whose patches have not been included.
+1. Copy the git log output to a notepad so you have a list of all the commits that are more recent than the last update or import.
+1. Compare with the release notes for the new release.
+Is the issue that patch was for listed as fixed in the new release?
+You may also need check the issue for the patch.
+If the fix is in the new release, you can remote that commit from your list.
 2. Do ```drush up MODULE``` as normal, and make a commit for the updated module code.
-3. Now re-patch the work through the list of commits.
+3. Now re-patch the work through the list of commits that remains.
 The simplest thing to try first is to cherry-pick the patch commit:

     ```git cherry-pick SHA```
 4. If that doesn't work, you will need to reroll the patch (and then re-upload it to the issue on drupal.org, and then make a new commit specifying the comment which has your new patch).